-As set out in the Regulation (EU) (2019/2088) on sustainability-related disclosures in the financial services sector ("SFDR"), the ACD is disclosing the manner in which sustainability risks are integrated into the investment process and the results of the assessment of the likely impacts of sustainability risks on the returns of the Funds.
-A sustainability risk is defined in the SFDR as an environmental, social or governance ("ESG") event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of an investment.
+The ACD is disclosing the manner in which sustainability risks are integrated into the investment process and the potential impacts of sustainability risks on the returns of the Funds.
+A sustainability risk is defined as an environmental, social or governance ("ESG") event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of an investment.